Real Estate Transaction Coordinator Guide

 hash-markWhat Does a Transaction Coordinator Do?

-Their job is similar to an agent’s, but has one major difference—they don’t make sales happen.
+A real estate transaction coordinator helps facilitate smooth real estate transactions by ensuring that all necessary documentation and processes are completed accurately and on time.
+In many ways their job is similar to an agent’s, but it has one major difference—they don’t make sales happen.
 Rather, they’re the ones who make sure that all your paperwork is done properly and that everything is filled out.
 If it’s not, they’re the ones who will approach the seller or buyer for help.

 Real estate transaction coordinators are the ones who open escrow, fill out offers, look for inconsistencies, draft paperwork, and keep an eye on all the loan paperwork.
-If you need your paperwork to be on time, edited, or otherwise handled, your coordinator is going to be the one to do it.
+If you need your paperwork to be on time, edited, or otherwise handled, your coordinator will be the one to do it.

 hash-markWho Needs a Transaction Coordinator?